coccoinomane/song/README.md

 song
 ====

-SONG (Second Order Non-Gaussianity) is a Boltzmann code computes the Cosmic Microwave Bacground and cosmological perturbations at second order.
+SONG (Second Order Non-Gaussianity) is a Boltzmann code that computes many observables related to the Cosmic Microwave Background and to the cosmological perturbations at second order in perturbation theory.